-The only other identifiable findings are a few small magnetic anomalies which are characterised by rounded profiles (in the graphical plot, Illustration 2), and so could be interpreted as silted pits.
-Such features are commonly found at archaeological sites, but the examples outlined in red (including those labelled B and C in Illustration 3) are weak and isolated, and are not clearly distinguishable from other background disturbances.
+The remaining findings are a few small magnetic anomalies which are characterised by rounded profiles (in the graphical plot, Illustration 2), and so could be interpreted as silted pits.
+Such features are commonly found at archaeological sites, but the examples outlined in red (including those labelled A and C in Illustration 3) are small and isolated, and are not clearly distinguishable from other background disturbances.
+The larger magnetic anomaly at B could be a short ditch-like feature, but it is located in a disturbed area of the survey, and is not associated with any other features which would suggest the presence here of an archaeological site.